 Please do not hear me say that you should not hold strong opinions or convictions.
 On the contrary, I want all my children to be compassionate deep thinkers who know what they believe and why they believe it, but I also want you to leave space for others to believe something different without judgement or personal criticism.
 We can never fully know the life experiences, natural bents, or the various relationships, hurts, joys, and griefs that have shaped another person’s world view.
 But what we do know is that God has placed in each of us unique passions, experiences, and gifts that He means to be pursued and shared as we seek to be instruments of peace in a desperately needy and broken world.

 Please also do not hear me say that you should keep your strong opinions and convictions to yourself, and avoid hard conversations at all costs.
 On the contrary I want each of you to be passionate advocates for not only peace, but also for truth, justice, and love.
-The question to me is not whether we should be having hard conversations, but rather the worthy question is when and where we should be having these conversations.
-Of course, there are not black and white straightforward answers to this question, but I implore you to give them thoughtful consideration, nonetheless.
+The question to me is not whether we should be having hard conversations, but rather when and where we should be having these conversations.
+Of course, there are not straightforward answers to this question, but I implore you to give them thoughtful consideration, nonetheless.

 Hard conversations tend to engage our emotions as much as our intellect and therefore they have tremendous power to divide or to unify, and to harm or to heal.
 I have made a deliberate choice to try to only engage when there is potential to unify and heal, and I make that determination by asking myself the when and the where questions.